connordennison/connordennison/README.md

 ### Hey!

-👋 I'm Connor, a web developer.
+👋 I'm Connor.
 I do programming as a hobby and don't do anything commercial.

 My favourite languages:
 - HTML